-NOTICE: An asterisk (\) following the number or letter designating a paragraph indicates that explanatory material on the paragraph can be found in Annex A.
+NOTICE: An asterisk () following the number or letter designating a paragraph indicates that explanatory material on the paragraph can be found in Annex A.

 A reference in brackets [] following a section or paragraph indicates material that has been extracted from another NFPA document.
-As an aid to the user, the complete title and edition of the source documents for extracts in mandatory sections of the document are given in Chapter 2 and those for extracts in informational sections are given in Annex D. Extracted text may be edited for consistency and style and may include the revision of internal paragraph references and other references as appropriate.
+Extracted text may be edited for consistency and style and may include the revision of internal paragraph references and other references as appropriate.
 Requests for interpretations or revisions of extracted text shall be sent to the technical committee responsible for the source document.

-Information on referenced publications can be found in Chapter 2 and Annex D.
+Information on referenced and extracted publications can be found in Chapter 2 and Annex D.